nyingimaina/ujumbe-sms-sdk/README.md

-# Ujumbe SMS SDK
+# .Net SDK For Ujumbe SMS

-The Ujumbe SMS SDK provides a convenient interface for .Net developers to easily send SMS messages using the Ujumbe SMS API.
+The .Net SDK For Ujumbe SMS provides a convenient interface for .Net developers to easily send SMS messages using the Ujumbe SMS API.
 It is built in C# and handles all of the work required to dispatch SMS and only requires you provide the recipients, the message and your API key

 ## Features